Our Appraisers

 Or, please send an email to all our judges detailing your request.

-Here are our judge’s biographies:
+Here are our appraiser’s biographies:

 In my younger years, I enjoyed being a US soccer referee for 10 or 12 years and so I am comfortable with making judgements that are not necessarily popular with all!
-My company was very strong on performance appraisals and so I am practiced with the principles and practice of constructive feedback.

 Paul can be contacted via his Club email or through the usual channels for booking judges.